alexofrhodes/vbArc-Addin/README.md

 # vbArc-Addin

-I brought together the various addins i've built, which means mainenance and development will be faster.
+I brought together various addins i've built, which means mainenance and development will be faster.
 Feedback is highly appreciated, report those bugs, make suggestions and requests or just say hi.

 Disclaimer: